 Coronavirus news in Great Britain

-In accordance with Finnish Institute for Health and Welfare's recommendation, Ministry for Foreign Affairs of Finland recommends to avoid all travel to the UK to avoid the spread of the new COVID-19 variant to Finland.
+In accordance with Finnish Institute for Health and Welfare's recommendation, Ministry for Foreign Affairs of Finland recommends to avoid all unnecessary travel to the UK to avoid the spread of the new COVID-19 variant to Finland.
 Restrictions on movement and gatherings remain in place in Great Britain.
-Restrictions have been tightened in January due to the rising number of COVID-19 cases.
 Coronavirus guidelines vary depending whether you are in England, Scotland, Wales of Northern Ireland.
 Please check guidelines prior to travelling to your destination.

 Travelling to the UK